opencv/opencv/doc/tutorials/imgproc/histograms/histogram_calculation/histogram_calculation.markdown

 4. Now we are ready to start configuring the **histograms** for each plane.
-Since we are working with the B, G and R planes, we know that our values will range in the interval \f$[0,255]\f$
-    a.
-Establish number of bins (5, 10...):
+Since we are working with the B, G and R planes, we know that our values will range in the interval \f$[0,255]\f$ -#  Establish number of bins (5, 10...):
         @code{.cpp}
         int histSize = 256; //from 0 to 255
         @endcode
-    b.
-Set the range of values (as we said, between 0 and 255 )
+    -#  Set the range of values (as we said, between 0 and 255 )
         @code{.cpp}
         /// Set the ranges ( for B,G,R) )
         float range[] = { 0, 256 } ; //the upper boundary is exclusive
         const float* histRange = { range };
         @endcode
-    c.
-We want our bins to have the same size (uniform) and to clear the histograms in the beginning, so:
+    -#  We want our bins to have the same size (uniform) and to clear the histograms in the beginning, so:
         @code{.cpp}
         bool uniform = true; bool accumulate = false;
         @endcode
-    d.
-Finally, we create the Mat objects to save our histograms.
+    -#  Finally, we create the Mat objects to save our histograms.
 Creating 3 (one for each plane):
         @code{.cpp}
         Mat b_hist, g_hist, r_hist;
         @endcode
-    e.
-We proceed to calculate the histograms by using the OpenCV function @ref cv::calcHist :
+    -#  We proceed to calculate the histograms by using the OpenCV function @ref cv::calcHist :
         @code{.cpp}
         /// Compute the histograms:
         calcHist( &bgr_planes[0], 1, 0, Mat(), b_hist, 1, &histSize, &histRange, uniform, accumulate );